BioNomad/tuftsTutorials/docs/hpc-user-guide/request-account.md

 ## Get Started

-To request a Research Computing Cluster account:

-- Use the following link:
+- To request a Research Computing Cluster account use the following link:

-[:material-form-select: Reuest Account](http://research.uit.tufts.edu/){:target="_blank" rel="noopener" .md-button .md-button--primary }
+    - [Cluster Account Request](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj){:target="_blank" rel="noopener"}

 - Log in with your Tufts Username and Tufts Password.
 - The form will auto-fill as much of your user information as possible.
 Double-check to make sure it’s correct, selecting the down arrow to adjust the affiliation information if it’s incorrect.